Meigs Syndrome

 The international prevalence is unknown.

-Life expectancy of patients with Meigs syndrome mirrors that of the general population after surgery, and less than 1% of fibromas progress to fibrosarcoma.
+The life expectancy of patients with Meigs syndrome mirrors that of the general population after surgery, and less than 1% of fibromas progress to fibrosarcoma.

 Although Meigs syndrome mimics a malignant condition, it is a benign disease and has a very good prognosis if properly managed.
 Life expectancy after surgical removal of the tumor is the same as the general population.[11]